microsoft/azuredatastudio/extensions/query-history/README.md

 ![Query History tab with queries](https://github.com/microsoft/azuredatastudio/tree/master/extensions/query-history/images/QueryHistoryTabWithQueries.png)

 Each row consists of 3 parts :
 	1. Status icon : This will be a ✔️ if the query executed successfully.
-If any errors occured a ❌is shown.
+If any errors occurred a ❌is shown.
 	2. Query Text : This is the text of the query that was executed
 	3. Connection Info : The Server and Database the query was executed against
 	4. Timestamp : The date and time the query was executed